Somerset DA's wife faces PFA; says she wasn't abused

 Amy Thomas, in a statement to The Tribune-Democrat, contradicted the Westmoreland County woman's story in the hours after the temporary PFA order was filed against her, court records show.

-The woman, whose name is not being identified by The Tribune-Democrat, has a longstanding connection to Amy Thomas — and wrote that she doesn't "feel safe" after the woman went to her residence "screaming" while her four-month-old daughter was present.
+The woman, who is not being identified by The Tribune-Democrat, has a longstanding connection to Amy Thomas — and wrote that she doesn't "feel safe" after the woman allegedly went to her residence "screaming" while her 4-month-old daughter was present.

 The Tribune-Democrat had withheld Amy Thomas' identity from earlier stories about the alleged FaceTime incident — until she elected to speak about the situation.